curityio/nginx-lua-oauth-proxy-plugin/README.md

 ## Configuration

-The plugin is configured with the following properties and decrypts cookies encrypted via AES-256-CBC:
+The plugin is configured with the following properties and decrypts AES256 encrypted cookies:

 | Property | Description |
 | -------- | ----------- |